aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 keyword: EV Certificate Performance
 ---

-EV certificates make your website slower and less robust: they delay the time to secure the connection and, more importantly, the reliability of your web site/app depends on the quality of service of your Certificate Authority.
+Extended Validation (EV) certificates make websites slower and less robust.
+The EV certificate delays the time to secure the connection and more importantly: the reliability of your website depends on speed and availability your Certificate Authority's infrastructure.

 **TL;DR**
 - EV certificates are much more expensive than 'regular' certificates, but don't provide better security
 - Browsers don't show the 'green bar' anymore for sites with EV certificates, so there no longer is that proclaimed benefit of an enhanced perception of trust by site visitors
-- EV certificates force Chrome to check the revocation status of the certificate _every time_ (a connection is established), and this is a blocking request to the Certificate Authority's server
+- EV certificates force Chrome and Firefox to check the revocation status of the certificate _every time_ (a connection is established), and this is a blocking request to the Certificate Authority's server
 - In case the Certificate Authority's server is very slow or down, your user's experience is bad, your brand is damaged and you missed out on revenue/sign ups/etc

 In this article I focus on the performance aspect of EV certificates.